 I’m waking up, disoriented, but I can hear my mom laughing across the apartment and my dad talking to someone else.
 My godparents and parents are having breakfast in the dining room, having just arrived as well.

-Of course, there may be a few details were I have a false memory that has tweaked how specific details actually happened; I was five.
+Of course, there may be a few details where I have a false memory that has tweaked how specific details actually happened; I was five.
 But it is the general story of how I was brought to United States undocumented.

 In 2006, I graduated high school with honors and was accepted to the Corcoran College of Art + Design, class of 2010, with a full tuition scholarship, in Washington DC.

 Aside from my personal & professional efforts to improve the quality of my life, many people have helped me along the way.
 There is no way I could’ve done it alone.

 It’s what has helped my big-headed brother the opportunity to serve in the US Marines and raise his own family.
 It’s what has helped my youngest brother, born in Houston, serve in the US Air Force and raise his own family.
 It’s what has helped my youngest sister start her Sophomore year at Penn State University to study Biology.

 From the first decision my parents made to bring us here to me, now wanting to embark on this social entrepreneurial experiment to help others as I’ve been helped, this is what we’re doing.
 This is what we should be doing.
 It’s really that simple, we all want a fair shot at our own American Dream.